 The company that can deliver more than 1 million packages an hour had better know how to pack.
 And UPS does.
 In the testing environment, UPS engineers package, crush, drop and manhandle all kinds of packages all day long so they can help you avoid costly mistakes.

-It's a sure bet that you can improve the process at your company, says Quint Marini, manager at the UPS Package Engineering Design and Test Lab near Chicago.
+It's a sure bet that you can improve the process at your company, says Quint Marini, manager at UPS® Packaging Solutions near Chicago.
 Here, he offers 10 smart tips for preparing your wares for their journey so they arrive unharmed.